 Appeal of Academic Suspension

 A student who is suspended for one semester or one calendar year may request consideration for readmission by submitting a letter outlining extenuating circumstances resulting in poor academic performance.
 The letter must be submitted to the Campus Director of Student Services no later than the day of registration for the requested readmission term.
 Appeals submitted after the deadline will not be considered until the next academic term.
 The Director of Student Services will convene an academic appeals committee consisting of Campus Division Chairs on the day classes begin for the term to review the student’s petition for readmission.
 The Director of Student Services will attempt to notify the student by phone with the Committee’s decision.
 An official letter stating the committee’s decision will be issued to the student.
-If the student disagrees with the committee’s decision, a written appeal may be submitted immediately to the appropriate Collegewide Dean (Academic Transfer, Career Technical, or Health Sciences).
-The Dean will make the final decision, either confirming or reversing the committee’s recommendation no later than noon on the last scheduled day of late registration.
-The Dean will attempt to notify the student by phone of the final decision.
+If the student disagrees with the committee’s decision, a written appeal may be submitted immediately to the appropriate Collegewide Dean or Director (Academic Transfer, Career Technical, or Health Sciences).
+The Dean or Director will make the final decision, either confirming or reversing the committee’s recommendation no later than noon on the last scheduled day of late registration.
+The Dean or Director will attempt to notify the student by phone of the final decision.
 An official letter stating the decision will also be issued to the student.
 If the student’s petition for readmission is denied at all levels, the student must serve the remainder of the suspension (one term or one year).